Workplace reiki

 Benefits of reiki for your business

-By investing in the wellbeing of your employees it will help you as an employer to:
+By investing in the wellbeing of your employees, with treatments such as reiki, it will help you as an employer to:

 How does it work?